 Postcard 4: A Cute, Funny Little Cat

-Let's wrap up with something extra fun!
-For this last card, I paint a silly and adorable little cat.
-I keep the design simple and playful.
+Let’s wrap up with something extra fun!
+For this last card, the artist paints a silly, adorable little cat.

 Sketching the Cat